Crops of the Weltacker

 Green fodder

-Green fodder is usually the term used to describe plants such as grasses, alfalfa or clover that are grown as feed or, like beet leaves, are left over as parts of plants for feed.
+The term green fodder is usually used to describe plants such as grasses, alfalfa or clover that are grown as feed for animals or, like beet leaves, are left over as plant parts for feed.

 Tubers